thunderbird89/esf/stories/story-knock-knock.md

 Armor buckled, then ruptured.
 The destroyer's port side erupted in a cascade of secondary explosions as magazines cooked off.
 The ship rolled, venting atmosphere, already losing power to critical systems.

-The second destroyer—*Hunter's Pride*—had three additional seconds to respond.
+The second destroyer - *Hunter's Pride* - had three additional seconds to respond.
 Its point defense was more effective, tracking and destroying five missiles before they reached optimal range.
 But seven missiles made it through.

 The barrage overwhelmed the destroyer's shields in a single concentrated strike.
 Three shaped-charge warheads detonated simultaneously against its forward section, the plasma cones punching through shields, armor, and bulkheads.
 The bridge section simply ceased to exist, vaporized in the focused detonations.